1. Black Backgrounds~ Hard for "old" eyes to read.

 10. That takes me to slow loading blogs.
 More than 5 seconds and I am out of there.

-11. Busy, confusing, overloaded blog pages~ Especially ones
+11. Busy, confusing, overloaded blog pages~ Especially ones with distracting whirling, blinking sidebar "thingies".

-with distracting whirling, blinking sidebar "thingies".
 12. Writing that is a very light color or has little contrast to the background color.
 Again, hard to read.

-These last two are more just annoyances or frustrations for me.
 13. No E-mail Button on Blog Main Page~ Sometimes I want to communicate with a blogger, but would prefer not to leave my message in their comment section.

 14. No Translator on non English speaking blogs~ I am interested in what bloggers have to say.
-This is an easy
+This is an easy widget to add.
+I am sure our non English speaking bloggers feel the same way about us.

 Note: The translations can often be pretty funny, but at least I have some idea what is being said.